 Recently nearly 99 percent of the network will need two redundant physical paths from the network to its location, along with an electronic infrastructure to accommodate failure of a fiber route or an electronic component, and backup power of sufficient duration.
-And it also need to provide a 24-hour network operations center, a fiber repair crew, intrusion detection, and backup management and recovery facilities.
+And it also needs to provide a 24-hour network operations center, a fiber repair crew, intrusion detection, and backup management and recovery facilities.

 If network users do not require this level of availability, the network operator should determine their actual current and future requirements, and which subset of survivability and redundancy tools are needed.
 Ideally, any needs for physical redundancy will be included in the initial project design.

 Although the fiber equipment costs have fallen, skilled labor costs have risen.
 So how can operators limit those high labor costs and still deploy a quality fiber network that can handle the bandwidth needs of today’s subscribers?